Clicky

 This led to different shirt fit types, each having one central theme.

-Classic Dress Shirt Fit
+Classic-Fit Dress Shirt

 The classic or the regular fit has no practical trimming and, therefore, an effortless cut.

 In addition, there is a spacious torso, adequately big armholes, and loose sleeves.
-But still, the classic dress shirt fit is not baggy.
+But still, the classic-fit dress shirt is not baggy.

 The classic-fit dress shirts are now on the decline.
-Modern gentlemen rarely wear these all by themselves.

-Slim Dress Shirt Fit
+Slim-Fit Dress Shirt

 Currently, the slim fit is the most popular dress shirt cut.
-It provides a trimmed appearance as if the shirt is tapered specifically to your body.
+It provides a trimmed appearance, as if the shirt is tapered specifically to your body.

 The typical slim-fit dress shirt features high armholes, tapering sleeves, a close-fitting chest, and back darts.